thutahw/tp/docs/DeveloperGuide.md

 #### 4.1.1 Rationale

 The Calendar feature is included in Baymax because it makes displaying appointments by date more intuitive.
-On top of that, it provides a visual view of appointments in a day relative to time, serving as a tool for helping the receptionist avoid potential collisions in appointment timings.
+On top of that, it provides a visual view of appointments in a day relative to time, serving as a tool for helping the receptionist to avoid potential collisions in appointment timings.
 The calendar's month view also serves the purpose of giving a broad overview of how busy each day is in a month.

 #### 4.1.2.
 Current Implementation
 The `CalendarManager` class in the `Model` component contains a `AppointmentCalendar` object, storing the currently set `year`, `month` and `day`.
-Note that this `year`, `month` and `day` attributes may not necessarily be storing the current year, month and day.
+Note that the `year`, `month` and `day` attributes may not necessarily be storing the current year, month and day.
 Rather, it is dependent on what the user set them to.
 Hence, it follows that there should be setter methods inside the `CalendarManager` class that allow the user to change the value of those fields, so as to view all appointments relative to a particular year or month.

 The following table shows the commands related to managing the appointment calendar: